DLI stands for Direct Liquid Injection.

 - Best approach to generate stable vapors flow when solid precursor is used

-- Best approach to vaporize low vapor precursors and thermally sensitive precursor while minimizing precursor thermal decomposition
+- Best approach to vaporize low vapor precursors and thermally sensitive precursors while minimizing precursor thermal decomposition

 - Accurate control of doping levels

-- Capability to vaporize high flows of liquid precursors (organometallic and organic ones) that are significantly volatile such as for instance TMA (trimethyl aluminum), DEZ (diethyl zinc)…
+- Ability to vaporize high flows of liquid precursors (organometallic and organic ones) that are significantly volatile such as for instance TMA (trimethyl aluminum), DEZ (diethyl zinc)…